-Video: Victoria’s Secret Stun Gun And Mace Attack – Five Women Steal $1,500 Worth Of Stuff And Harm Employees
+Video: Victoria’s Secret Stun Gun And Mace Attack — Five Women Steal $1,500 Worth Of Stuff And Harm Employees

 Employees at a Victoria’s Secret store were harmed the evening of Tuesday, December 12, when five women who robbed their store used mace and a stun gun to make their exit.
 According to The Times-Picayune, the incident took place in Mandeville, Louisiana, in the Premier Shopping Center, located at 3414 U.S. 190.
-The five robbers left the North Shore Victoria’s Secret store after stealing more than $1,500 in merchandize, but harmed at least three workers at the store who tried to stop the women.
+The five robbers left the North Shore Victoria’s Secret store after stealing more than $1,500 in merchandise, but harmed at least three workers at the store who tried to stop the women.

 As seen in the above video, at least two employees of the store could be seen at the exit, with one appearing to hold a cellphone.
 The employees called police as the thieves made off “with stacks of merchandise.”
 However, two of the robbers had forms of weapon on them: one with mace and one with a stun gun.
 The woman holding the mace could be seen spraying two employees.
 A third employee suffered the wrath of the stun gun before the thieves left the Victoria’s Secret store in a silver Honda sedan with a temporary license plate.